datastaxdevs/workshop-nosqlbench/README.md

 ### Benchmark your Astra DB

 It is now time to start hitting the database!
-What you launched earlier is the `cql-keyvalue` _workload_, one of several ready-to-use included with NoSQLBench (but you can build your own).
+What you launched earlier is the `cql-keyvalue` _workload_, one of the several ready-to-use workloads included with NoSQLBench (but you can build your own by all means).
 In particular, you ran the `astra` _scenario_, which determines a particular way the workload is to be unfolded and executed.